PythWare/Katsuki-Engine/README.md

 If you want to replace loose files make sure to copy the last 22 bytes (taaidata) from the file you're wanting to replace and place it at the end of the file you're wanting to use (i.e., file1.g1t being replaced by new.g1t, copy last 22 bytes of file1.g1t and append to new.g1t).
 If you want to replace files from a subcontainer, merely replace the files in the subcontainer's folder (each unpacked subcontainer has a folder made that's named after the subcontainer) with the files you want and rebuild the subcontainer with Katsuki Engine's subcontainer rebuild button.
 Only loose files need the 22 bytes manually handled by you if you're replacing loose files, subcontainers just need rebuilt by KE.

+# filename.ref

+Make sure that file is placed in the same directory as main.pyw, it's the list of filenames for unpacking files.
+Don't alter filename.ref unless you know what you're doing.

 # Extra Info

 Katsuki Engine is named after Katsuki Bakugo from My Hero Academia.
-Also, other GUI tools will be made to make modding easier such as G1T Krieger.
 This is the start of the modding ecosystem for attack on titan games.